bektas-sari/focus_score_app/README.md

 ## 🎯 Purpose

-To help individuals develop mindfulness around their daily focus and productivity.
-By logging a score each day, users can track patterns, gain insights, and gradually improve concentration habits.
+To help individuals develop mindfulness around their daily focus and productivity. logging a score each day, users can track patterns, gain insights, and gradually improve concentration habits.

 ## 🧩 Features